open-telemetry/opentelemetry.io/CONTRIBUTING.md

 Follow these steps for local or [cloud-IDE][] (via [Gitpod.io][]) development:

-- Fork and clone this repository (only for local development only).
+- Fork and clone this repository (for local development only).
 - Install the latest [LTS release][] of **Node**, using **[nvm][]** for example:
   ```console
   $ nvm install --lts